 PRODUCING HIGH-QUALITY PRODUCTS THAT RESPECTthe environment...

 is a daily priority among Cognac stakeholders.
 Until now, their numerous initiatives have lacked visibility.
 The BNIC launched the “Référentiel de Viticulture Durable” scheme in 2016 to promote and streamline such initiatives.

 The aim was to develop good practices to support winegrowers in their continual improvement plans and obtain collective environmental certification, in line with HEV 3 standards and industry requirements.
-Over two thousand winegrowers are part of the scheme so far, with the aim for all winegrowers to be committed by 2021, and 50% of vineyards to be HEV-certified by 2025.
+Over 2,500 winegrowers are part of the scheme so far, with the aim for all winegrowers to be committed by 2021, and 50% of vineyards to be HEV-certified by 2025.